david-hodge/sheet/guide.md

 ### 7️⃣ Sharing the Final Sheet

+The template by default bundles all resources into one large html file.
+Should you wish the expanded version then set ```yaml embed-resources: false``` in the header.

-- **Single-file Moodle upload:** `embed-resources: true` bundles all CSS, JS, and images.
+- **Single-file Moodle upload:** By default the `embed-resources: true` bundles all CSS, JS, and images.
-- **TOC PDF link:** Leaving `pdf: default` in YAML creates a PDF link in TOC.
-Upload the PDF alongside the HTML for Moodle multi-file package.
+- **TOC PDF link:** If you wish to include on the html page a link to the PDF version then first add `pdf: default` to the YAML header, this creates a PDF link below0 the Table of Contents.
+Then upload the PDF alongside the HTML as a Moodle multi-file package.
 Remove `pdf: default` to hide the PDF link.